 How does Cibinqo work?

 Cibinqo is an oral tablet taken daily.
 The active ingredient is a small molecule that blocks JAK1.
 Medicines that block JAK1 prevent the body from making proteins called cytokines.
-Cytokines promote inflammation and play a role in the red and itchy skin that people with atopic dermatitis experience.2,3
+Cytokines promote inflammation and play a role in the red and itchy skin that people with eczema experience.2,3

 What are the possible side effects of Cibinqo?